zhutoutoutousan/A-study-note-as-a-beginner/study/mathematics/mental-model.md

 Hold your horses, take your time.
 # Front-line memory
 ## Conceptual structure and terminologies
-Get familiar with the conceptual structure and terminologies
+Maintain a functional dexterity of the conceptual structure and terminologies
 - [Terminology](./terminology.md)

 ## Geology